PhilippSchuette/projecteuler/README.md

 ### <a name="c"></a> C

-No solutions are implemented in C yet!
+Problems 1 and 2 are implemented in C. Choice of Unit Testing Implementation is still pending!

 ### <a name="cpp"></a> C++